DSC-VJTI/a-z-cloud/content/docs/C/_index.md

 > As cloud native approaches gather steam, CI/CD practices have to evolve to maintain stability as you increase speed.
 Because without the right guard rails, it’s like attaching a rocket ship to a go kart.
 It’s not a very fun ride.
 >
-> \- Ravi Tharisayi - ex Team Lead and Principal Advisor at IBM
+> \- Ravi Tharisayi, ex-Team Lead and Principal Advisor at IBM

-Continuous integration (CI) and continuous delivery (CD) embody a culture, set of operating principles, and collection of practices that enable application development teams to deliver code changes more frequently and reliably.
+Continuous Integration (CI) and Continuous Delivery (CD) embody a culture, set of operating principles, and collection of practices that enable application development teams to deliver code changes more frequently and reliably.
 The implementation is also known as the CI/CD pipeline.

 CI/CD tools help store the environment-specific parameters that must be packaged with each delivery.
 CI/CD automation then performs any necessary service calls to web servers, databases, and other services that may need to be restarted or follow other procedures when applications are deployed.